Japan mayors, governors want nuclear safety assurances

 Chubu Electric Power's plant in quake-prone Hamaoka, central Japan, was halted last May under pressure from then-premier Naoto Kan.

-Japan's Nuclear Safety Commission is widely expected to endorse computer-simulated stress tests on Kansai Electric Power's No.3 and No.4 reactors in the town of Ohi in Fukui prefecture as early as Friday, clearing the way for the prime minister and three other ministers to meet to discuss the restarts.
+Japan's Atomic Energy Commission is widely expected to endorse computer-simulated stress tests on Kansai Electric Power's No.3 and No.4 reactors in the town of Ohi in Fukui prefecture as early as Friday, clearing the way for the prime minister and three other ministers to meet to discuss the restarts.

 But a delay in setting up a new Nuclear Regulatory Agency due to deadlock in a divided parliament is further clouding the outlook since the new body would oversee safety guidelines.